-Then there is Mom Little Ann
+Then There Is Mom Little Ann

 Ewe Little Ann

 Ewe Little Ann is a beautiful Blue Fox colored sheep.
-She's a terribly good and caring mom for her babies, but she has one flaw: she let's me think for weeks in a row that she's going into labour and then she's not.
+She's a terribly good and caring mom for her babies, but she has one flaw: she let's me think for weeks in a row that she's going into labor and then she's not.
 This year it was not different.

 Lamb #10 - FluffyMich - born March 30, 2016

 I gave this male lamb the prefix 'fluffy' because the hairs in his white spots were of a totally different structure than the rest of his baby fleece.
 His color will probably be Spotted Blue Fox because the white spot on his head will stay.
-The white spots on his body will eventually disappear as his total fleece will turn to greyish/white.
+The white spots on his body will eventually disappear as his total fleece will turn to grayish/white.